 |Capacity||1,000 Acre Feet|

-The Warren H. Brock Reservoir is a Bureau of Reclamation Colorado River Storage facility that is located above AAC Drop 2.
-The reservoir is controlled by IID’s Water Dispatching Unit under the direction of the Yuma Area Office (USBR).
+The Warren H. Brock Reservoir is a Bureau of Reclamation Colorado River Storage facility that is located above Drop 2 along the All-American Canal.
+The reservoir is controlled by IID’s Water Dispatching Unit under the direction of the Yuma Area Office of the Bureau.
 The Brock Reservoir was constructed to capture excess water that would have flowed to Mexico unordered.
 The Brock Reservoir has two 4,000 acre-feet storage cells.
-The Brock Reservoir began service in 2010.
+This reservoir began service in 2010.

 |WARRIN H. BROCK RESERVOIR|